 After you set the reissue option in the question configuration, the Tanium Server issues the question at the interval that each user configuration specifies.
 However, if multiple users have the same computer group management rights, the Tanium Server throttles the redundant traffic.
 For example, if user1 and user2 both have access to the All Computers computer group and set the reissue interval to every four hours, the Tanium Server reissues the question only once every four hours, not once for each user.
 However, if user1 has access only to computer group A, and user2 has access only to computer group B, the server reissues the question based on the interval that each user set.

-- Use the Question bar to ask a dynamic question.
+- Use the Interact Question Bar to ask a dynamic question.

-- Click Save this question directly under the Question Bar to open the New Saved Question page.
+- Click Save this question under the Question Bar to open the New Saved Question page.

 - Complete the settings described in the following table.

 - According to RBAC.
 Users must have the Read Saved Question permission for the content set to which the saved question belongs to see the saved question.

 - Only the Owner and Admins.
 Only the object owner and users with the Administrator reserved role can see the saved question.